Affiliate links on Android Authority may earn us a commission. Learn more.

 It was a little late, but Fall Guys: Ultimate Knockout finally received the Nintendo Switch port we all knew it needed from the beginning.
 Interestingly, the game dropped the “Ultimate Knockout” portion of its title — and its status as a paid game.
 Now, Fall Guys is totally free-to-play!

-The only problem, though, is that Fall Guys has waned in popularity since its original launch.
-It landing on the Switch was great news, but its cultural moment has kind of passed.
+The only problem, really, is that Fall Guys has waned in popularity since it first launched.
+Landing on the Switch was great news, but its cultural moment has kind of passed.
 Still, it’s a terrific game and worth checking out if you missed it when it was all the rage!

 4. Fortnite

-It was inevitable that Fortnite would end up on this list of the best free Nintendo Switch games, as the thing is nothing short of a phenomenon.
-Although it certainly didn’t invent the battle royale genre, it pretty much defines it at this point, considering how its popularity has grown beyond anyone’s expectations.
+It was inevitable that Fortnite would end up on this list, as it’s nothing short of a phenomenon, even years after its debut.
+Although PUBG popularized the battle royale genre, Fortnite pretty much defines it at this point, to the extent that it’s a pop culture touchstone.

-As usual, the game is totally free and will stay that way forever.
-If you’d like to upgrade your character’s looks in some way, that will cost you some cash, but the game itself can be downloaded right now and played for hundreds of hours without spending a dime.
+If you’d like to upgrade your character’s looks in some way, that will cost you some cash, but the game itself can be downloaded right now and played for hundreds of hours without complaint.

 5. Overwatch 2

-Also, unlike the original Overwatch, the sequel does not have loot boxes.
-Instead, you use a battle pass system to earn new characters, cosmetics, and more.
-Of course, you can unlock battle pass perks through grinding, but you might need to do a lot to get what you want.
-Either way, the gameplay is free — you just might need to spend money if you want to be truly competitive.
+Another difference is the absence of loot boxes.
+Instead, there’s a battle pass system to earn new characters, cosmetics, and more.
+Of course, you can unlock some perks through grinding, but you might need to do a lot to get what you want.
+Either way, the gameplay is free — you just might need to spend money to get some things in a reasonable timeframe.

-If you’re looking for another free hero-style shooter, you can try Apex Legends, too.
-You just have to choose your legend and build your crew as you take on battle royale and arena situations.
-There are in-game transactions as usual, but it doesn’t take away from the fun you can have.
+If you’re looking for another free hero-style shooter, you can try Apex Legends for a different spin on battle royale.
+There are in-game transactions as usual, but it doesn’t take away from the fun.

 6. Pokémon Quest

 The mainline Pokémon games for the Switch — Pokémon Scarlet and Violet, Pokémon Legends: Arceus, Pokémon Sword and Shield, and the earlier Pokémon: Let’s Go, Pikachu and Let’s Go, Eevee — are some of the best-selling titles on the console.
-In many respects, Pokémon Quest is not as good as those other games, but Quest has the distinction of being one of the best free Nintendo Switch games, something the other games can’t claim.
+In many respects, Pokémon Quest is not as good as those other games, but Quest has the obvious advantage of being free.

 7. Rocket League